gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 The above code (as well as the `gatsby-plugin-create-client-paths` plugin) updates the `/app` page at build time to add the `matchPath` parameter in the page object to make it so that the configured pages (in this case, everything after `/app`, like `/app/dashboard` or `/app/user`) can be navigated to by Reach Router.

-Without this configuration set up, a user that clicks on a link to `<yoursite.com>/app/user` will instead be routed to the static `/app` page instead of the component or page you have set up at `/app/user`.
+_Without_ this configuration set up, a user that clicks on a link to `<yoursite.com>/app/user` will instead be routed to the static `/app` page instead of the component or page you have set up at `/app/user`.

 > Tip: For applications with complex routing, you may want to override Gatsby's default scroll behavior with the [shouldUpdateScroll](/docs/browser-apis/#shouldUpdateScroll) Browser API.

 ## Additional resources

-- ["simple auth" example site](https://github.com/gatsbyjs/gatsby/blob/master/examples/simple-auth/) - a demo implementing user authentication and restricted client-only routes
+- [Gatsby repo "simple auth" example](https://github.com/gatsbyjs/gatsby/blob/master/examples/simple-auth/) - a demo implementing user authentication and restricted client-only routes
 - [Live version of the "simple auth" example](https://simple-auth.netlify.com/)